phetsims/fourier-making-waves/doc/implementation-notes.md

 space', 'time', and 'space & time'.
 See also [Domain.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/Domain.js).

-_Series type_ refers to whether the Fourier series is a _sine series_ or a _cosine series_.
+_Series type_ refers to whether the Fourier Series is a _sine series_ or a _cosine series_.
 See
 also [SeriesType.js](https://github.com/phetsims/fourier-making-waves/blob/master/js/common/model/SeriesType.js).

 In the **Wave Game** screen, the user is attempting to solved _challenges_.
 Each challenge has 2 Fourier series:

-* _answer series_ or _answer_ - the pink waveform, the Fourier series that the user is trying to match
+* _answer series_ or _answer_ - the pink waveform, the Fourier Series that the user is trying to match
-* _guess series_ or _guess_ - the Fourier series for the user's guess
+* _guess series_ or _guess_ - the Fourier Series for the user's guess

 Some of the charts in this simulation are not labeled, and some have verbose titles.
 So rather than refer to charts by their exact titles, we use these names: